SPawson/Golf-course-review-site/documents/Testing/Testing.md

 <h3> User story 2 - As a user, I would like to be able to find golf courses which have a good reputation so as to ensure its quality </h3>
 <h4>Star Rating System</h4>
 <ol>
 <li>In order to meet this user criteria, I implemented a rating system in the form of a star rating system.
-The main reason I choose this is that it is familiar to all users and is a easy visual way of seeing what others think of a golf course.
+The main reason I choose this is that it is familiar to all users and is an easy visual way of seeing what others think of a golf course.
 The star rating works on a 1-5 star rating and also displays the number of reviews left on certain parts of the website. </li>
 <li>Users are able to affect the rating of the different courses by being able to leave reviews if they are a registered user.
 This enables the star ratings to be generated for each of the courses.
-Thanks to these reviews, a user is then able to see clearly the quality of each course being viewed and is then able to come to a decision on course. </li>
+Thanks to these reviews, a user is then able to see clearly the quality of each course being viewed and is then able to come to a decision on the course. </li>
 </ol>
 <h3> User story 3 - As a user, I would like to discover new golf courses that I haven’t played before </h3>
 <h4>Featured Course</h4>
 <ol>
-<li>As mentioned previously, in order to meet this user criteria, I implemented a featured course section near on the homepage, as this would see a lot a traffic.
-The main idea around the featured course, was to give the user an opportunity to discover new courses that they maybe had not seen before.
+<li>As mentioned previously, in order to meet this user criteria, I implemented a featured course section on the homepage, as this would see a lot of traffic.
+The main idea around the featured course, was to give the user an opportunity to discover a new course that they maybe had not seen before.
 In future this featured section could be used to feature courses based on a users preferences or past search history. </li>
 </ol>

 <h4>Popular Course</h4>